 Feature Engineering Guide

 A how-to guide with details on how to create machine learning features using PredictHQ's Features API.
-The aim of this notebook is to showcase how the Features API can be used to create features for a location and date range of your choice.

 Our customers find that factoring events into their demand forecasting improves the accuracy of their forecasts.
 For example, if events are occurring near a store, hotel, parking garage, or any other location, they can impact demand.
 Customers use our events for different types of demand forecasting including labor forecasting, inventory, dynamic pricing, and more.